cp-psource/e-newsletter/email-newsletter-files/emails/readme.txt

 If that file is not found it will default back to double_optin.html

-If you are having trouble determining your local code use the ClassicPress function get_locale();
+If you are having trouble determining your local code use the wordpress function get_locale();